jpf/workflows-scim-relay/README.md

     -   Open the "SCIM Server" API Workflow (in the SCIM) folder, and copy the "Invoke URL" from the "API Endpoint Settings" of the "API Endpoint" card.
+        -   Change the bearer token to something unique.
 3. Deploy the Cloudflare Functions code in this project to Cloudflare.
 This is a thin HTTP proxy that turns all HTTP requests into HTTP POST reqeusts.